Old fashioned wet painting is a thing of the past! We now POWDER-COAT all of our work.

 The positively charged powder adheres to the negatively charged surface of the steel until being returned to the oven once again to be heated and fused into a final coating.
 This can require as much as an additional thirty minutes for curing.

-The result is a uniform, durable, high quality and attractive finish that won’t rust, fade, chip or peel.
-Best of all, you’ll never have to repaint!!
+The result is a uniform, durable, high quality and attractive finish that resists rusting & fading and extends the life of your railing before refinishing or painting is necessary.
 Color selection is virtually unlimited with high and low gloss levels, metallics and textures available.

 The automotive industry uses powder coating on wheels, bumpers, hubcaps, door handles, decorative trim and accent parts, truck beds, radiators, filters and numerous engine parts.
 Powder coatings are also used as primer surfacing and an anti-chip coating on hoods and body panels.